tabaddor/av-swe-guide/README.md

 ### Software Engineering Activites:computer: ###
-As a software engineer, _only around 10% of your time will be spent actually writing new code_.
-The remaining 90% of your time will be spent reading, understanding, debugging, testing, and communicating code.
+As a software engineer, _only around 10% to 30% of your time will be spent actually writing new code_.
+The remaining time will be spent reading, understanding, debugging, testing, and communicating code.
 That is why, especially for a safety critical system like a self-driving car, you have a solid understanding of software engineering activities.
 We will focus on the big three that are: Testing, Code Quality and Metrics, and Productivity.

 ### Testing ###
 Testing is expensive.
 But it is also crucial for self-driving cars.
 Testing the vehicle modules as a whole may take place in simulations, but you will still need the basics of software development testing down.